 Parents and caregivers are attracted to Unitarian Universalist (UU) congregations for the partnership we offer in raising children who will become kind, respectful, fair-minded, caring, and strong enough to stand up for what is right.
 Through religious education programs and the inclusion of children in worship, social justice work, and multigenerational gatherings, our communities reinforce what parents teach at home.
 We nurture truth-seeking, spirituality, and progressive moral values that will continue to shape and support our children as they grow.

 Children’s programming usually occurs on Sunday mornings.
-Most congregations have a nursery for babies and toddlers during worship.
-All but our smallest congregations offer age-specific programs from preschool on up.
+Most congregations have a nursery for babies and toddlers during worship and offer age-specific programs from preschool on up.
 It is common for a UU religious education program to combine story, song, art, movement, discussion, and play in order to engage children with many learning styles and activity levels.
 Program content varies from congregation to congregation.

 On Children's Faith Development

 - Nurturing Children and Youth: A Developmental Guidebook, by Tracey L. Hurd (Toolkit Book), describes the faith journey from early childhood in terms of developmental stages.
 What sorts of questions do we ask, and what depth of answer do we seek, at different stages?
 What activities work at different stages to engage children or youth in faith exploration?

 - Full Circle: Fifteen Ways to Grow Lifelong UUs, by religious educator and lifelong UU Kate Covey, reports on her interviews with 82 men and women ages 25 to 87 who were raised as UUs.
 She identifies approaches UU congregations can use to meet the needs of their children and youth for a faith they can keep.